Common Bit Manipulation Techniques

 Given an array of length n

+, but you need to accommodate n + 1

 .
-However, you need to fit n + 1

-into it, so one element is definitely missing.
+Hence, one element will be missing.
 Please find this missing element.

 This problem is not difficult.
-We can easily think of sorting the array and then traversing it to find the missing element.
+One might easily think of sorting the array and then traversing it to find the missing element.

-Alternatively, using the characteristics of data structures, we can use a HashSet to store the numbers that appear in the array.
-Then, by traversing the numbers between [0, n]
+Alternatively, leveraging data structures, use a HashSet to store the numbers present in the array, then traverse the numbers in [0,n]

-and checking the HashSet, we can easily find the missing element.
+and check the HashSet to find the missing element.

-The sorting solution has a time complexity of O(NlogN), while the HashSet solution has a time complexity of O(N), but it also requires O(N) space complexity to store the HashSet.
+The sorting solution has a time complexity of O(NlogN), while the HashSet solution has a time complexity of O(N) but requires O(N) space complexity to store the HashSet.

-There is actually a particularly simple solution to this problem: the arithmetic series summation formula.
+There is actually a particularly simple solution to this problem: the arithmetic sequence sum formula.

-The problem can be understood this way: there is an arithmetic series 0, 1, 2, ..., n
+The problem can be understood as: there is an arithmetic sequence 0, 1, 2,..., n

 .